HouzuoGuo/laitos/doc/Daemon: web server.md

 - Time to live (TTL): leave at default or `5 minutes`
 - Value (preference and mail server): the public IP address of laitos server

-Here is an example setup involving two domain names and one sub-domain, assuming that laitos server is on `58.169.236.112`:
+Here is an example involving two domain names and one sub-domain, assuming that laitos server is on `58.169.236.112`:

 <table>
 <tr>